liatant/document-classification-genai/README.md

 - Invoice → `line_items`
 - Earnings Report → `executive_summary`

+These fields are extracted or generated after the classification so they will not be part of the classification decision.

 🧩 This hybrid logic improves robustness by first applying semantic understanding and then validating with structured cues.

-### ❓ Why Zero-Shot?
-- Core features guide better than a few static examples.
-- GPT's general understanding is strong if instructions are clear.
+### Zero-Shot and not Few-shot
+I chose to use zero-shot since I believe (and also experimented) that core features guide better than a few static examples.
+Examples may not be general enough of there are different languages, formats, structures of the documents.
+In addition, the prompt is very detailed (I worked alot on improving it) and GPT's general understanding is strong if instructions are clear.

 ---